amirabbasja/SNN-DDQN/README.md

 6. *resultAggregator.py:* Aggregates all training runs' results and processes them.
     * Run with `--check_duplicate_config` flag followed by `--config <JSON string>` argument to check for duplicate configurations in all the previous runs.
 This helps us avoid running the same configuration twice.
     * Run with `--upload_to_telegram` flag to upload all the results ina zip file to a telegram bot and send it to a specified chatID (*Bot's key and the chatID should be denoted in .env file*)

+---

+# Supported algorithms

+1. *DDQN*:
+    The algorithm uses two networks, *Q_Network* and *Target Q-Network* for getting the actions for each timestep.
+Initially, both networks should have the same weights.
+Its important to know that both networks should have identical structures, therefore they should both be ANN or SNN networks.
+2. *PPO*:
+    The algorithm uses two networks, *Actor Network* and *Critic Network* for getting the actions for each timestep.
+It is not necessary for both networks to be identical, therefore a mixture of ANN and SNN networks can be used in this algorithm.